MarshallPeng/Course-Watch-Utility-Frontend/src/assets/markdown/status.md

 * You'll probably get quicker notifications if you use a non-Dartmouth email since Dartmouth tends to hold incoming emails and release them all at once.
 Just be sure to check this email frequently.
 It's your own fault if I notify you and you don't register
 * The service will stop tracking after the first time it sees an empty slot in a class.
 If for some reason, you were busy and didn't get to register before the class filled up again, just fill out another request.
 * I can't believe I took all this time to make this.
 I'm a junior...
 I feel like such a freshman trying to get into classes.
+* This service does not work for classes that require Instructor Permission to join ... duh.